 The supplements industry is notorious for its many overhyped products that do not do anything for us.
 As far as muscle pain is concerned, some products appear beneficial, but only under specific circumstances.

 Most notably, supplements can help us deal with muscle soreness, but mostly if we are not getting enough of the nutrients they offer.
 For example, electrolytes can help us resolve muscle soreness and keep cramps away.
-But, if you stay hydrated and get plenty of electrolytes through good nutrition, these supplements won’t offer extra benefits.
+But, if you stay hydrated and get plenty of electrolytes through good nutrition, these supplements will not offer extra benefits.

 Whey protein can also help us deal with soreness and pain.
 But, again, if we get enough protein through good nutrition, it w will not offer extra benefits.